andrzejressel/pulumi-wasm/docs/Internal/Serialization formats.md

 - Protobuf - used by Pulumi
-- MessagePack - used in internal communication
+- JSON - used in internal communication